dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 Adding Multiple Resources in a Single Request
 *********************************************

 Multiple resources can be created in a single request.
-This is especially useful if the resources have links to one another, such that
-The entire request will be checked for consistency,
+This is especially useful if the resources have links to one another.
+The entire request will be checked for consistency as a whole.

-In order to create multiple resources, the resources can be specified in a XML file.
+The resources to be created must be described in an XML file.
 The XML file containing the resource descriptions can be imported directly to Knora by a POST request.
 The request has to be sent to the Knora server using the ``resources/xml`` path segment.

 ::